Yemen’s grinding six-year war

 As the rebels advance on Aden, Hadi flees to Saudi Arabia.

-The coalition’s intervention helps pro-government forces to secure the southern port city.
-In October they announce they have retaken control of the Bab al-Mandab Strait, a key waterway for international shipping.
+The coalition’s intervention helps pro-government forces to secure Aden, and in October they announce they have retaken control of the Bab al-Mandab Strait, one of the world’s most sensitive waterways.

-n June 2018 government fighters, backed by Saudi and Emirati ground forces, launch an offensive to retake Hodeida, a key entry point for aid.
+n June 2018 government fighters, backed by Saudi and Emirati ground forces, launch an offensive to retake Hodeida, a key entry point for both aid and commercial goods.

-UN-brokered talks between the warring parties open in December, yielding a series of breakthroughs including a ceasefire in Hodeida where fighting largely stops.
+UN-brokered talks between the warring parties open in December, yielding a series of breakthroughs including a ceasefire in Hodeida, where the fighting largely stops.

 – Southern separatists –

-The anti-Huthi camp is divided, with fighting breaking out repeatedly between southern separatists and unionist forces loyal to Hadi’s government.
+The anti-Huthi camp is divided, and southern separatists frequently clash with unionists loyal to Hadi’s government.

-n August 2019 separatists in Aden from the UAE-trained Security Belt force clash with unionist troops backed by Riyadh.
+n August 2019, separatists in Aden from the UAE-trained Security Belt force clash again with unionist troops.

 – Prisoner swap –

-n a rare sign of progress, the biggest prisoner swap between rebels and the government since the start of the conflict takes place in October, with more than 1,000 fighters freed.
+n a rare sign of progress, rebels and the government in October 2020 implement their biggest prisoner swap of the war, freeing more than 1,000 fighters.

-The swap comes after the release of two Americans held captive in Yemen in an apparent swap for some 240 Huthi supporters.
+That follows the release of two captive Americans, apparently in exchange for some 240 Huthi supporters.

 – Unity government –